-When I was younger, I experienced bouts of depression, which took time to be diagnosed and treated.
-During those times I was very flat.
-But I hadn’t been depressed for over a decade.
-So what is wrong with me now, I wondered.
-Why am I still not bubbly?
+When I was younger, I experienced bouts of depression, as some introverts do.
+It took time to be diagnosed and treated.
+During those times, I was very flat.
+Hardly anything ever excited or interested me.

-So I began to look at how other introverts coped, and I realized that the people I was most intrigued by were the ones who were comfortable with their quiet natures.
+I began to look at how other introverts coped, and I realized that the people I was most intrigued by were the ones who were comfortable with their quiet natures.
 This led me to challenge the judgments I’d made about myself.
 One of the beliefs I held about being an introvert was that I had to “fix” myself so I could be a more successful person.

 In the past, my excuses were usually met with, “Oh come on, it’ll be good for you!”
 People can’t know that it’s not good for you if you don’t tell them what your needs are.

-Being defensive and trying to explain yourself only seems to convince people you have something to defend, and that you really are doing something wrong.
+Being defensive and trying to explain yourself only seems to convince people that you have something to defend, and that you really are doing something wrong.
 I’ve learned to be kinder to myself by giving myself permission to not spend too much time with people who find it hard to understand me.